-- (a) RED is tolerant of bursts because when the average queue occupancy is close to the maximum threshold, there is still room in the queue to accept new bursts of packets. - (b) The probability of RED dropping a packet belonging to a flow is proportional to the number of the flow's packets queued at the router. - (c) RED drops packets with probability 1 when the router's queue length is greater than the maximum threshold value. - (d) If two flows, one TCP and one UDP, share a "RED" router, the RED algorithm will ensure that both flows receive an identical share of the outgoing link. - 4.
+- (a) RED is tolerant of bursts because when average queue occupancy is close to the maximum threshold, there is still room with queue to accept new bursts of packets. - (b) The probability of RED dropping a packet belonging to a flow is prop - (c) RED drops packets with probability 1 when the router's que ngth is greater than the maximum threshold value. - (d) If two flows, one TCP and one UDP, share "RED" router, the RED algorithm will ensure that both flows receive an identical share of the outgoing link. - 4.
 TCP.
-Which of the following statements is true about TCP? - (a) TCP segments can only be lost when router queues overflow. - (b) There is no performance benefit to having a window size larger than the receiver window size. - (c) The received sees duplicate ACKs (with the same sequence number) only when a packet is lost. - (d) A receiver reduces the advertised window size in response to congestion.
+Which of the following statements is true about TCP? - (a) TCP segments can on lost when router queues overflow. - (b) There is no performance benefit to having a window size large than the receiver window size. - (c) The received sees duplicate ACKs (with the same sequence number) only v a packet is lost. - (d) A receiver reduces the advertised window size in response to congesti